Environment of Sri Lanka

-The environment of Sri Lanka is unique in being one of the world's bio-diversity hot-spots.
+The environment of Sri Lanka exhibits a remarkable biodiversity.

+Sri Lanka is considered to be the richest country in Asia in terms of species concentration and is one of the world's biodiversity hotspots.

-Geography
+Physical geography

 Sri Lanka was once part of the southern supercontinent Gondwana, which also included South America, Africa, India and Antarctica.
 Gondwana began to break up 140 million years ago.
-The tectonic plate on which Sri Lanka was located, the Indian plate, collided with the Eurasian plate creating the Himalayas.
+The tectonic plate on which Sri Lanka was located, the Indian Plate, collided with the Eurasian Plate creating the Himalayas.

 Sri Lanka was originally part of the Deccan land mass, contiguous with Madagascar.
+The Loris, found only in Sri Lanka and South India, is related to the Lemurs of Madagascar.
+The connection to India led to a commonality of species, e.g. freshwater fish, the now extinct Sri Lankan Gaur (Bibos sinhaleyus) and the Sri Lankan Lion (Panthera leo sinhaleyus).

 The island was connected, off and on at least 17 times in the past 700,000 years, to India.

-The Loris, found only in Sri Lanka and South India, is related to the Lemurs of Madagascar.
-The connection to India led to a commonality of species, e.g. freshwater fish, the now extinct Sri Lankan Gaur (Bibos sinhaleyus) and Lion (Panthera leo sinhaleyus).
+Fauna

+Sri Lanka's biological richness has exceptional levels of endemism.
+43% of indigenous vertebrates animals of Sri Lanka are endemic (excluding marine forms).